MattGrayYes/BD-Switcher/README.md

 It uses mDNS (Zeroconf/Bonjour) to discover NDI video sources and BirdDog players on your network, and the BirdDog REST API to tell the player to connect to a source.

+## Warning
+I have limited knowledge of Windows Forms Apps and C#.
+I developed this with the help of ChatGPT.

 ## How It Works
 It searches for NDI video sources and BirdDog players on your network using mDNS (Zeroconf).